pyagmail/pyagmail/README.md

 ### Start the script

+- Create a email-list.csv file

+In this file, will be read the email list to which to send the emails, for each line a different email, the script will scan this file, line by line, and send the emails to each address read. the first line of the file is not read by the script (you can name as you wish, remember to put the same name into config.py file and put in the same path of the project and use .csv extension).

+- Create a filename-of-the-body.txt file:

+This file contain the body of the email you need to use the right encode, to be read correctly by the python interpreter, in this file, https://github.com/pyagmail/pyagmail/blob/master/string-encoding-python.md there are some reference links and documentation to understand the problem (you can name as you wish, remember to put the same name into config.py file and put in the same path of the project and use .txt extension).

-Firt thing to do is edit the file config.py all entered values must be contained in quotes '' :
+- Edit the file config.py all entered values must be contained in quotes '' (apart timer field, it don't need '') :

 ``` python
 email = {'subject': 'Put here the email subject',